-At Rose Hill Special Utility District, our goal is to provide safe, clean, sparkling water to all of our residents!
+At Rose Hill Special Utility District, our goal is to provide safe, clean, high quality potable water to all of our residents!

 Getting water to our area requires a complex network of water lines, easements, storage, and pumps.
 Rose Hill transports water from the NTMWD treatment plants (Lavon and Tawakoni) to a take point within the Rose Hill District boundaries, retreats the water with chloramines to meet State standards, pumps the water into elevated storage tanks to provide pressure and then distributes the water to individual meters.
 Also, the State requires that Rose Hill SUD oversee a cross connection plan to safeguard our drinking water.
 All of these elements are costs related to how much Rose Hill must charge you for the water that you receive.
 As a Special Utility District, we cannot levy property or sales taxes.
 Therefore, our only revenue is from water sales.
 The taxes or fees shown on your bill go directly to other entities that have taxing authority.
 A SUD is a nonprofit entity and all money collected is used for daily expenses or put into a reserve fund to cover the cost of upgrades and new infrastructure.
 To cover our cost, we evaluate our rates annually and determine the base rate and per thousand gallons of water cost.
 Our rates are a graduating scale used to promote conservation by having higher rates for the more water used.